technosmarter/student-registration-form-in-php-and-mysql/README.md

-# Student registration form with printable preview in PHP with MYSQL databse
+# Student registration form with printable preview in PHP with MYSQL database
 Create student registration form in PHP with MYSQL database.
 Student registration form with printable preview in PHP, bootstrap and MYSQL database.
-The student registration form is used to get all data from the students.
+The student registration form is used to get information from the students.
 Various schools or colleges are using the student registration form.
 The registration form is known as the student admission form.
 Any student can complete their admission using this admission form.
 You can create a student registration form in PHP with the MYSQL database.
 ![image](https://user-images.githubusercontent.com/41726733/209174144-66160b08-3980-4a83-8c71-bc4ca716b56f.png)

 Students can register with registration form and print form and save as pdf.
 Students can make hard copy of the form or save as PDF.
-This is complete admission form with printable form in PHP,MYSQL with boostrap.
+This is complete admission form with printable form in PHP,MYSQL with bootstrap.
 As you know , bootstrap is one of the best framework that is used to make responsive registration form.
 ![image](https://user-images.githubusercontent.com/41726733/209174619-a2d1c094-86c8-4abd-87fa-66d986ee54f0.png)